Pink Garlic of Lautrec – Festival – Tarn

 Pink Garlic of Lautrec

-Garlic originates from Central Asia, where its medicinal properties and culinary value were recognized over 5000 years ago.
-Nomadic tribes carried it to the Far East, Middle East, and Southern Europe, using it as a form of currency.
+Garlic originated in Central Asia, where its medicinal and culinary properties were already recognised more than 5,000 years ago.
+Nomadic tribes carried it to the Far East, the Middle East, and Southern Europe, where they used it as currency.

-Christopher Columbus brought garlic to South America, the Romans and Vikings introduced it to Western Europe, and a humble peddler brought it to Lautrec.
+Christopher Columbus exported garlic to South America, the Romans and Vikings introduced it to Western Europe, and a humble peddler brought it to Lautrec!

 Pink Garlic of Lautrec characteristics

-The pink garlic of Lautrec has a notably rigid stalk, perfectly adapted to the region’s clay and limestone soil.
-After harvesting, the garlic is left to dry for at least two weeks.
+The pink garlic of Lautrec has a particularly rigid stem, perfectly adapted to the region’s clay-limestone soils.

 Pink Garlic of Lautrec